 Unzip the firmware file that you downloaded earlier.
 Plug the transmitter into the PC via USB, and turn on the transmitter while holding 'EXT' to enter programming mode.
+On the Devo12, this is done by holding the trainer switch instead.

-Several users have reported compatibility issues with Windows[TM] and/or USB ports when running this tool.
+Several users have reported compatibility issues with WindowsTM and/or USB ports when running this tool.
 If DfuSe does not recognize your TX, try removing all USB devices and restart your PC with only the USB connection to the TX.
 Take the steps necessary to resolve any connection issues.